How Does Odyssey Transform Lives?

 “Odyssey has given me the courage to be myself and voice my opinions.”

-Corey has since received an associate’s degree in Criminal Justice, serves as a Madison police officer, is working toward his bachelor’s degree, and speaks around the state on behalf of the Wisconsin Humanities Council about his experiences as a black police officer.
+Corey has since received an associate’s degree in Criminal Justice, acts as the safety and security coordinator for a public school district, is working toward his bachelor’s degree, and speaks around the state on behalf of the Wisconsin Humanities Council about his past experiences when he served as a black police officer.

 “After reading out loud in class, I felt powerful, like I can do anything.”